ndd21/PHYS281/docs/gravity.md

 $$

 where $\vec{r}_{ij}=\vec{r}_i-\vec{r}_j$ is the displacement vector from the $j^{\mathrm{th}}$ mass to the $i^{\mathrm{th}}$ mass.
-In this case, to determine the acceleration of a given particle, we need to know the locations of all the other particles in the simulation.
+To determine the acceleration of a given particle, we need to know the locations of all the particles in the simulation.

 Note that the sum of all forces acting on all particles should be zero at all times due to Newton's third law in the absence of an external field.
-If we move one particle before calculating the force due to that particle on all the other particles in the simulation then (unless great care is taken) the program will violate Newton's third law and hence conservation laws will be broken.
+If we interleave single-particle position/velocity updates with calculations of forces on individual particles then, unless great care is taken, Newton's third law will be violated and conservation laws will be broken.
+For example, when using the Euler method, at each iteration we must first calculate all the accelerations of all the particles, and only then can we update the positions and velocities of the particles.

 ## Different methods of simulating kinematics

-Regardless of the details of your final project you are going to need to have a way of approximating the motion of your system.
+Regardless of the details of your final project you will need to have a way of approximating the motion of your system.
 Earlier, we stated Euler's method for updating the position and velocity of a single particle; here we generalise this method to the motion of $N$ particles by introducing a $3N$-dimensional vector of all the particle positions, $\vec{R}=(x_1,y_1,z_1,x_2,y_2,z_2,\ldots,x_N,y_N,z_N)$, along with the corresponding $3N$-dimensional vectors of all particle